 Roast goose frequently appears on menus all over Germany, and with good reason.
 Its dark, delicious and tender meat cooks to a light crispness on the outside.
 Meanwhile, the rich and crispy skin means that the flesh bastes itself.
 A tasty liver pate and rye breadcrumb stuffing make wonderful sides.
 For a special side dish, try adding halved fresh peaches baked and glazed with sugar and red currant onto the goose.
 You’ll fin our recipe for this delicious roast goose here!

 A Youthful Holiday

 St. Martin’s Day is one of the most popular saint’s days in Germany!
 It is primarily celebrated by youth and rural populations in Germany.
 Martin of Tours was born in the 4th Century Current Era and started out as a Roman soldier.
 Later in his life he found Christianity and became a monk.
-Because of his exemplary way of life he was later appointed Bishop of Tours (against his will).
-Many legends surround his life, which is possibly why children love his saint day so much!
-The most famous tale tells how he cut his cloak in half in order to share it with a beggar who was dying of coldness.
+Because of his exemplary way of life he was appointed Bishop of Tours (against his will).
+Many legends surround his life, which is possibly why children love his saint day so much.
+The most famous tale tells how he cut his cloak in half in order to share it with a beggar who was dying of the cold.

-November 11 is also the official start of Karneval, Fasching and Fastnacht!
+November 11 is also the official start of Karneval, Fasching and Fastnacht.
 These holidays all begin eleven minutes past eleven o’clock on the eleventh day of the eleventh month!
 It is at this time that carnival clubs and neighborhood groups start their preparations for the carnival season.
 This fun season then culminates with huge Fasching (Mardi Gras) parades in February.
-St. Martin’s Day also marks the end of the agrarian year and the start of the harvesting season for Germany.
+St. Martin’s Day also marks the end of the agrarian year and the start of the harvest season for Germany.